History of Hilton Park services

 Hilton Park has a lot to answer for.
 Its location is the main reason why M6 J10A only faces south, and it has also meant that a whole new dual carriageway has had to be proposed to link the M54 to the M6 Toll.
 For a while the service area was proposed to be closed so that junction improvements could take place either side.

 Closing it would have been a problem, because the next service area is 30 miles away for traffic for the south-east and 50 miles for traffic for the south central.
-Considering this and just how busy this part of the M6 is, it's no surprise that in 1998 Hilton Park was noted for being the busiest service station in the UK.
-In 1995 it was also valued as one of England's most lucrative.
-The opening of the M6 Toll may have reduced the figures slightly.
+Considering this and just how busy this part of the M6 is, it's no surprise that between 1988 and 1997, Hilton Park was repeatedly noted for being the busiest and most profitable service station in the UK.
+The opening of other nearby service areas, like Stafford in 1999 and Norton Canes in 2004, seems to have brought Hilton Park down the league table slightly.

 Its awkward location has also meant that the M54 needed its own service station - Telford.